Bipartite polygon models: entanglement classes and their nonlocal behaviour: Introduction

-A natural question is whether the existence of such non-maximally entangled states are truly a quantum feature.
+A natural question is whether the existence of such non-maximally entangled states is truly a quantum feature or not.
 To address this question we study a general class of theories allowed within the framework of generalized probability theory (GPT) \cite{Janotta11,Janotta14,Brunner14,Banik19b,Bhattacharya20,Saha20(1)}.
-One can start with a simple toy theory with elementary state space described by a square and the composition of two such elementary systems allows entangled state that is even more nonlocal than quantum theory \cite{Popescu94}.
-However, this toy model does not allow any join state that can be thought as an analogue to a non-maximally entangled state.
+One can start with a simple toy theory with elementary state space described by a square and the composition of two such elementary systems allows an entangled state that is even more nonlocal than quantum theory \cite{Popescu94}.
+However, this toy model does not allow any joint state that can be thought of as an analogue to a non-maximally entangled pure state.
 This might lead to an intuition that non-maximal entanglement is a truly quantum signature.
-In this present work we show that this intuition is not true.
+In the present work, first, we show that this intuition is not true and as a consequence, we come up with several important observations steamed out from it.